pingidentity/pingdirectory-go-client/configurationapi/docs/PluginListResponseResourcesInner.md

 `func (o *PluginListResponseResourcesInner) HasAgentPrivacyPassphrase() bool`

 HasAgentPrivacyPassphrase returns a boolean if a field has been set.

+### GetPreventAddingMembersToNonexistentGroups

+`func (o *PluginListResponseResourcesInner) GetPreventAddingMembersToNonexistentGroups() bool`

+GetPreventAddingMembersToNonexistentGroups returns the PreventAddingMembersToNonexistentGroups field if non-nil, zero value otherwise.

+### GetPreventAddingMembersToNonexistentGroupsOk

+`func (o *PluginListResponseResourcesInner) GetPreventAddingMembersToNonexistentGroupsOk() (*bool, bool)`

+GetPreventAddingMembersToNonexistentGroupsOk returns a tuple with the PreventAddingMembersToNonexistentGroups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreventAddingMembersToNonexistentGroups

+`func (o *PluginListResponseResourcesInner) SetPreventAddingMembersToNonexistentGroups(v bool)`

+SetPreventAddingMembersToNonexistentGroups sets PreventAddingMembersToNonexistentGroups field to given value.

+### HasPreventAddingMembersToNonexistentGroups

+`func (o *PluginListResponseResourcesInner) HasPreventAddingMembersToNonexistentGroups() bool`

+HasPreventAddingMembersToNonexistentGroups returns a boolean if a field has been set.

+### GetPreventAddingGroupsAsInvertedStaticGroupMembers

+`func (o *PluginListResponseResourcesInner) GetPreventAddingGroupsAsInvertedStaticGroupMembers() bool`

+GetPreventAddingGroupsAsInvertedStaticGroupMembers returns the PreventAddingGroupsAsInvertedStaticGroupMembers field if non-nil, zero value otherwise.

+### GetPreventAddingGroupsAsInvertedStaticGroupMembersOk

+`func (o *PluginListResponseResourcesInner) GetPreventAddingGroupsAsInvertedStaticGroupMembersOk() (*bool, bool)`

+GetPreventAddingGroupsAsInvertedStaticGroupMembersOk returns a tuple with the PreventAddingGroupsAsInvertedStaticGroupMembers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreventAddingGroupsAsInvertedStaticGroupMembers

+`func (o *PluginListResponseResourcesInner) SetPreventAddingGroupsAsInvertedStaticGroupMembers(v bool)`

+SetPreventAddingGroupsAsInvertedStaticGroupMembers sets PreventAddingGroupsAsInvertedStaticGroupMembers field to given value.

+### HasPreventAddingGroupsAsInvertedStaticGroupMembers

+`func (o *PluginListResponseResourcesInner) HasPreventAddingGroupsAsInvertedStaticGroupMembers() bool`

+HasPreventAddingGroupsAsInvertedStaticGroupMembers returns a boolean if a field has been set.

+### GetPreventNestingNonexistentGroups

+`func (o *PluginListResponseResourcesInner) GetPreventNestingNonexistentGroups() bool`

+GetPreventNestingNonexistentGroups returns the PreventNestingNonexistentGroups field if non-nil, zero value otherwise.

+### GetPreventNestingNonexistentGroupsOk

+`func (o *PluginListResponseResourcesInner) GetPreventNestingNonexistentGroupsOk() (*bool, bool)`

+GetPreventNestingNonexistentGroupsOk returns a tuple with the PreventNestingNonexistentGroups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreventNestingNonexistentGroups

+`func (o *PluginListResponseResourcesInner) SetPreventNestingNonexistentGroups(v bool)`

+SetPreventNestingNonexistentGroups sets PreventNestingNonexistentGroups field to given value.

+### HasPreventNestingNonexistentGroups

+`func (o *PluginListResponseResourcesInner) HasPreventNestingNonexistentGroups() bool`

+HasPreventNestingNonexistentGroups returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)